Frequently Asked Questions

-Hazlewood, Chapters 30, 33, 1606, 1607, and VRAP: Entitlement is charged for remedial and deficiency training.
+- Hazlewood, Chapters 30, 33, and 1606: Entitlement is charged for remedial and deficiency training.

-Independent study (online) remedial and deficiency courses cannot be certified.
+- Independent study (online) remedial and deficiency courses cannot be certified.

-The Post 911 GI Bill® will only pay for resident tuition; however, students eligible for GI Bill® benefits qualify to have the out-of-state portion of their tuition waived or exempted.
+The Post 911 GI Bill® will only pay for resident tuition.
+Students eligible for GI Bill® benefits may qualify to have the out-of-state portion of their tuition waived or exempted.
 Contact Residency within the admissions office.
 If Texas State University considers you an out-of-state student, you cannot use Hazlewood.
 There is no waiver available to change this.

-Changes in credit load that affect your training time:
+Changes in credit load that affect your training time

-Wait listed classes:
+Wait listed classes

 Wait listed classes do not reflect in your credit load until you are officially enrolled in the class.
 You are responsible for notifying us once you have officially registered for the course.

-Called to Active Duty:
+Called to Active Duty

 If during the semester you are called to active duty, notify the Office of the University Registrar to discuss the withdrawing of your courses and the possibility of filing an appeal for reimbursement of tuition and fees.